June 21, 2021 | Updated: July 6, 2022

 Data is one of the most valuable yet complex assets companies have.
 MongoDB simplifies many different use cases to wield this important asset in an intelligent, beautiful way by offering a unified interface to work with data generated by modern applications.

 MongoDB brings together two foundational concepts — the document model and a unified query API — in the form of an operational and transactional database.
-MongoDB’s application data platform offers:
+MongoDB’s Atlas offers:

 A transactional database: MongoDB has the transactional guarantees and data governance capabilities required to not just supplement but actually replace relational databases.
 Distributed multi-document transactions are fully ACID compliant, making it the transactional database behind core mission-critical applications.